awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_sns.md

 1. Open the Amazon SNS console at [https://console\.aws\.amazon\.com/sns/v3/home](https://console.aws.amazon.com/sns/v3/home)\.

-1. In the region list, choose the same Region as the topic ARN to which to subscribe\.
+1. In the Region list, choose the same Region as the topic ARN to which to subscribe\.
 This example uses the `us-west-2` Region\.

 1. In the left navigation pane, choose **Subscriptions**, **Create subscription**\.